Skip to main content

 What Can You Do Today?

-If you’ve got some spare time, Neil has two simple things you can do:
+If you’ve got some spare time, two simple actions can cut risk quickly:

 These actions reduce your risk dramatically, often with just a few minutes’ work.

-And if you're responsible for a department or company-wide systems, Neil recommends reviewing your cloud platforms and enabling MFA across users.
+If you're responsible for a department or company-wide systems, review cloud platforms and enable MFA across users.

 It’s a quick win that protects both you and your customers from increasingly opportunistic attacks.